geofmureithi-zz/broker/README.md

-## Broker - Real-time Web Server (SSE)
+## Broker - Real-time Zero-Code API Server

 [![crates.io](https://meritbadge.herokuapp.com/broker)](https://crates.io/crates/broker)

 ### Purpose

-The purpose of this library is to be your real-time web server (SSE) that includes an embedded database.
+The purpose of this library is to be your real-time zero-code API server.

+Broker is a SSE message broker that requires you write no backend code to have a full real-time API.

-Broker is born from the need that rather than building a complex REST API with web-sockets to provide reactive web forms (like for React) there must be a simpler way.
+Broker is born from the need that rather than building a complex REST API with web-sockets and a SQL database to provide reactive web forms (like for React) there must be a simpler way.

 Broker follows an insert-only/publish/subscribe paradigm rather than a REST CRUD paradigm.